aragonzkresearch/ovote/README.md

 This repo contains the circuits, contracts & web client library for the OVOTE, compatible with the [ovote-node](https://github.com/aragon/ovote-node).
 All code is in early stages.

+More details on the OVOTE circuits and contracts design can be found at the [OVOTE document](https://github.com/aragon/research/blob/main/ovote/ovote-draft.pdf).

 ## Test